 If you’re like most people, you don’t enjoy having to post content multiple times during the day manually, and if you have an international audience, during the night as well.
 Thankfully, there’s a solution — social media scheduling and management software.

 Many apps enable their users to write a bunch of posts ahead of time and schedule when they would like to post each.
-This frees up their days for other activities and their nights for sleeping or whatever.
+This frees up their days for other activities and their nights for sleeping.

 I’m willing to bet that there’s an app that fits your management style and process perfectly, no matter how unconventional they may be.
 Most social management apps provide multiple tools you can use, such as analytics, allowing you to monitor all your social media accounts from one dashboard.